 - Are you sharing unmasked PII with buyers for the purposes of scoring and bidding?

-- Are your vendors, buyers, and agencies all taking the same care with your consumers’ PII?
+- Are your vendors, buyers, and agencies all taking the same care with your customers’ PII?

 - What processes and protocols do you need to implement to increase security and decrease risk with PII?

-If you don’t know, you really need to: data breaches wreak havoc on a business’s reputation and finances, causing irreparable damage to both the company and the consumer.
+If you don’t know, you really need to: data breaches wreak havoc on a business’s reputation and finances, causing irreparable damage to both the company and the customer.

 What is Personally Identifiable Information (PII)?

-PII is anything that could be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.
-Examples include a consumer’s name, address, telephone number, social security number, geolocation, and government ID.
+Customers’ PII is anything that could be used to distinguish or trace an individual’s identity, alone or combined with other information that is linked or linkable to a specific individual.
+Examples include a customer’s name, address, telephone number, social security number, geolocation, and government ID.